Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/startup_scene.rst

 Overlays
 ========

-The visibility and settings of the overlays can be set in the :doc:`User Preferences </preferences/interface>`.
+The visibility and settings of the overlays can be set in the :doc:`Preferences </preferences/interface>`.

 View Name
    If the viewport camera is not aligned, the view is named "User" plus